Seahawks RB Kenneth Walker III ‘more decisive’ against Chiefs

 Said Carroll of the interception: “It is the right read to take it.
 The ball just has to get up and down before the guy gets there.
 The safety was all over it.
 I don’t know what happened.
 I couldn’t tell.
 Our guys were trying to grab it and you guys would know better than me.
 I didn’t see that.
 He was just making a really aggressive play.
 That is not the wrong play to make.
 You just have to get the ball up and down before the guy gets there.”

-Another throw he wanted back came on Seattle’s first possession of the second half on third-and-6 at the Seattle 29.
+Another throw Smith wanted back came on Seattle’s first possession of the second half on third-and-6 at the Seattle 29.
 Smith appeared to have plenty of room to run for a first down and more but instead pulled up and threw to Goodwin at midfield.
 The throw was low and Goodwin couldn’t corral it.

 “Fork in the road right there,” Smith said of that play.
 “If I get the ball up, he probably catches it and is still running.
 Or if I just run the ball myself, who knows how many yards I can get. … That’s something I can look at and be better.”